openxla/stablehlo/rfcs/20260209-async-collectives.md

 ## Overview

-This RFC introduces an `async_start` op and an `async_done` op that allow you to run a collective asynchronously.
+This RFC introduces an `async_start` op and an `async_done` op that allow you to run an operation asynchronously.
 We also introduce a new future type (e.g., `future<tensor<2xf32>>`) to represent the output of a start operation.
 In the future, we are likely to consider adding scheduling dependencies between async ops and other ops to enforce an execution orderings, but in the meantime async